OT714/CICD-pipeline-Documentation/README.md

 Scroll down to the "Build Triggers" section.
 Select the appropriate trigger option (e.g., Build periodically, Poll SCM).
 Specify the schedule or polling interval for the builds.

+ # Jenkins Security Best Practices

+Step 1: Secure Jenkins Server Access

+Restrict Access: Limit access to the Jenkins server by only allowing authenticated and authorized users to log in.
+User Authentication: Enable user authentication in Jenkins using a secure method such as LDAP, Active Directory, or a user database with strong password policies.
+Role-Based Access Control (RBAC): Implement RBAC to manage user permissions and restrict access to sensitive Jenkins features or configuration.

+Step 2: Secure Jenkins Configuration

+Secure Jenkins Admin Account: Change the default Jenkins admin account's password to a strong and unique password.
+Use HTTPS: Configure Jenkins to use HTTPS to encrypt communication between clients and the server.
+Obtain and install an SSL certificate from a trusted certificate authority.
+Disable Unused Features: Disable or remove any unused Jenkins features, plugins, or options to reduce the attack surface.

+Step 3: Secure Jenkins Plugins

+Plugin Updates: Keep all Jenkins plugins up to date to ensure they have the latest security patches and bug fixes.
+Limit Plugin Installations: Only install necessary and trusted plugins from reputable sources.
+Remove or disable any unused or outdated plugins.
+Plugin Permissions: Regularly review and manage the permissions granted to plugins.
+Limit access to sensitive plugins to trusted users.

+Step 4: Implement Build Environment Security

+Isolate Build Agents: Run build agents on separate machines or containers to prevent unauthorized access to the Jenkins server and sensitive resources.
+Build Agent Security: Secure build agents by applying regular security updates, using strong passwords or SSH keys, and restricting network access.
+Sandbox Execution: Configure Jenkins to execute builds in a sandboxed environment with limited privileges to prevent malicious code execution.

+Step 5: Secure Source Code Integration

+Use Secure Protocols: Ensure that source code repositories are accessed using secure protocols such as HTTPS or SSH.
+Repository Access Control: Implement appropriate access controls and permissions on the source code repositories to restrict who can view or modify the code.
+Credential Management: Store credentials for accessing repositories securely within Jenkins, using Jenkins' built-in credential management or a trusted credentials provider.

+Step 6: Enable Security Scanning and Testing

+Vulnerability Scanning: Integrate security scanning tools into the CI/CD pipeline to identify and address vulnerabilities in the code and dependencies.
+Static Code Analysis: Use static code analysis tools to identify security vulnerabilities, coding errors, and potential weaknesses in the codebase.
+Penetration Testing: Regularly conduct penetration testing to identify any weaknesses or vulnerabilities in the Jenkins infrastructure or build processes.

+Step 7: Regularly Backup and Monitor Jenkins

+Backup Configuration: Regularly backup Jenkins server configuration, job configurations, and critical data to facilitate recovery in case of a security incident or system failure.
+Log Monitoring: Enable logging and monitoring of Jenkins server logs to detect and investigate any security-related events or anomalies.
+Security Auditing: Conduct periodic security audits to assess the overall security posture of Jenkins, identify vulnerabilities, and implement necessary improvements.
+By following these security best practices, you can help ensure the integrity and confidentiality of your Jenkins environment and protect your CI/CD pipeline and software development processes from potential security threats.
+Regularly review and update your security measures to stay ahead of emerging threats and vulnerabilities.